AliBahaari/TiltJS/README.md

 # TiltJS

-**TiltJS** imposes your website elements to behave more interactive; Works by hovering the cursor over any elements and the element tilts inward.
-TiltJS just uses ***JavaScript*** and nothing else.
+Hover over any element and the element tilts inward.
+It just uses *JavaScript*.

 ## Add Project

-Just link TiltJS to your project, For example :
+Just link TiltJS to your project :
 ```
 <script src="Tilt - 1.0.0.js"></script>
 ```

 ## Initializing

-Then, You should initialize properties, Just copy the code below and paste it after the code above.
+Then, you should initialize properties, just copy the code below and paste it after the code above.
 ```
 <script>
   Tilt({